EV2Gym

 Develop and evaluate any type of smart charging algorithm: from simple heuristics, Model Predictive Control, Mathematical Programming, to Reinforcement Learning!

 EV2Gym is fully customizable and easily configurable!
+Now can also simulate the grid, thanks to RL-ADN!

 Installation